 The easiest (and about the cheapest) craft ever.

 And you can use any clear glass bottle or jar you want.
-Mason jars like these, bottles from the thrift store, dollar store, or even empty jars and clear wine bottles from the trash!!
-All clear glass decorative accents you might have laying around are good candidates. (warning: you’ll be tempted to use this on them all so you may have to reign yourself in)
+Mason jars like these, bottles from the thrift store, dollar store, or even empty jars and clear wine bottles from the trash.

-I’ve used the sea glass spray in “aqua” but it also comes seven other colors including amber as well as just a frosted clear finish.
+I’ve used the sea glass spray in “aqua” but it also comes in different colors, including an amber as well as just a clear frosted glass spray paint.
 I can’t wait to try out the “seafoam” which makes gorgeous green sea glass.
-I’m on the lookout for a project to use it in and will share when I do!

 How to make DIY sea glass bottles.